Seth Thomas Sutton is chair and professor in the Arts & Humanities Department at Montcalm Community College.

 Events and activities through the Office of Multi-Cultural Affairs.

-C-THEM (Collaborative of Tribal and Higher Education in Michigan) – Board Member
+C-THEM (Collaborative of Tribal and Higher Education in Michigan) – Member

 This collaboration seeks to improve Indigenous student outcomes by combining the strengths and resources of Michigan’s two-year, and four-year colleges and Indigenous communities to build relationships, foster collaborations, share resources and create new infrastructures to better support Indigenous students at all phases of their academic journey.
 C-THEM is a sub-committee within CMTED (Confederation of Michigan Tribal Education Directors)